 An underrated sampler has been used on some great albums.
 Here are five of them, made using the SP-303.

 Akai and their line of MPC’s have ruled the roost for the past couple of decades, with the SP-1200 the only real competition in that department.
 Now that we have the Maschine, things are a little different but back in 2001, Roland Corporation fused and improved upon the qualities of their Roland MS-1 Digital Sampler together with the Boss SP-202 Dr. Sample to create the Boss Dr. Sample SP-303.
-In today’s standards, the capabilities were pretty limited and to be fair, they weren’t that advanced back in 2001 but with 192 seconds of sampling (expandable with the use of SmartMedia cards), the possibilities could be stretched.
-One of the main sticking points with the 303 was its lack of monophony – in other words, if you hit one pad, hitting another pad wouldn’t trigger the other sound without it overlapping.
-This meant you had to time your hits precisely.
-However, it did come with twenty-six internal effects including a vinyl simulator used to great effect as you will soon hear below.
+In today’s standards, the capabilities were pretty limited and to be fair, they weren’t that advanced back in 2001 but with 192 seconds of sampling (expandable with the use of SmartMedia cards), you could stretch the possibilities.
+One of the main issues with the 303 was its strict polyphony.
+If you hit a pad, hitting another would play over it.
+That’s cool if you want to layer sounds but many users prefer a note off trigger.
+This meant you had to time your hits with accuracy.
+But it came with 26 effects, including a vinyl simulator which you’ll hear more about later.

 Below are a selection of five albums where the SP-303 was used to great effect (pardon the pun).
 Some you should have heard of, others quite obscure unless you’re a Bandcamp fiend like myself.